swetlana-spb/yml-viewer/README.md

 # yml-viewer

 This is an app, consists of two main scripts.
-First of them uploading data from .xml file into redis database.
+First of them uploads data from .xml file into redis database.
-Second of them showing data from redis database.
+Second of them shows data from redis database.

 # requirements

 To run this app you may need:
  - python 3.x
  - PyQt5